SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/05-EvaluatorStructure.md

 ## Implementing an Evaluator

 An evaluator is a kind of interpreter that executes a program.
-For example a Pharo evaluator is an interpreter that takes as input a Pharo program and executes each one of its statements, finally returning the result of the execution.
+A Pharo evaluator is an interpreter that takes as input a Pharo program and executes each one of its statements, finally returning the result of the execution.

-In this chapter and the following ones we will implement a Pharo evaluator as an AST interpreter, using the Visitor pattern we have seen before, meaning that the input of our evaluator will be AST nodes of a program to evaluate.
+In this chapter and the following ones, we will implement a Pharo evaluator as an AST interpreter, using the Visitor pattern we have seen before, meaning that the input of our evaluator will be AST nodes of a program to evaluate.

 For presentation purposes, we will develop the evaluator in several stages, each in a different chapter.
 First, in this chapter, we will show how to implement a structural evaluator, i.e., an evaluator that reads and writes the structures of objects, starting the presentation from constant values.

 Later chapters will incrementally add support for other language features that deserve a chapter for themselves such as messages and blocks.

-This chapter is presented in a somehow-relaxed TDD (Test Driven Development) style.
+This chapter is presented in a somehow relaxed TDD (Test Driven Development) style.
-For each new feature we first define the scenario we want to cover.
+For each new feature, we first define the scenario we want to cover.
-Since we are developing an evaluator, each scenario will be some code to execute and an expected result.
+Since we are developing an evaluator, each scenario will have some code to execute and an expected result.
 We then define a test for the scenario and we make it pass.
 Before going to the next scenario, we do some refactorings to enhance the quality of our code.

-During this process we will define and refine an AST visitor.
+During this process, we will define and refine an AST visitor.
-Note that we will write the visitor from scratch but we will reuse the node of the Pharo AST and their functionalities.
+Note that we will write the visitor from scratch but we will reuse the nodes of the Pharo AST and their functionalities.

 ### Setting Up the Stage

-To start writing our Pharo evaluator in TDD style, we will start by creating out test class `CHInterpreterTest`.
+To start writing our Pharo evaluator in TDD style, we will start by creating out test class `CInterpreterTest`.
-Our class names are prefixed with CH because we named the package of the interpreter Champollion.
+Our class names are prefixed with `C` because we named the package of the interpreter Champollion.

 ```
-TestCase << #CHInterpreterTest
+TestCase << #CInterpreterTest
 	package: 'Champollion-Tests'
 ```